Ottawa police issue tickets to St. Patrick’s Day revellers

 The Heart and Crown opened its locations at 10 a.m., planning a full day of Irish music, Irish food and Irish beer to celebrate St. Patrick's Day.

 "I have butterflies in my stomach.
-It felt like it was my wedding day this morning," Bradley told CTV Morning Live.
+It felt like it was my wedding day this morning," Bradley said.

 "The lifting of the restrictions could not have come at a better time.
 What a wonderful time to welcome everyone back – this is our day and I couldn't be happier.
 The Guinness will be flowing today, that's for sure."

-There's 40 to 50 barrels of Guinness at the Heart and Crown for St. Patrick's Day.
+There's 40 to 50 barrels of Guinness at the Heart and Crown for St. Patrick's Day, and live music was scheduled until 2 a.m.

 By mid-afternoon, the ByWard Market was busy.